A national paradigm shift in education began right here.

 The academic education of girls in the early 19th century was nearly non-existent, except for some private finishing schools which taught girls “proper” behavior in society and some domestic skills.
 Bishop Doane realized that women truly are “the corners of the temple” and that they could, with serious academic education, wisely influence the character of young people, as well as their husbands and others, and hence the future of the nation.
 It was a revolutionary concept, and one that was scoffed-at in some newspaper editorials of the time.

 Bishop Doane raised capital for the new school by issuing shares of stock.
-A severe financial depression hit the United States just as the school was opening and the money needed to run the school dried up.
+A severe financial depression hit the United States just as St. Mary's school was opening and the money needed to run the school dried up.
 Saint Mary’s Hall carried on though, financed mainly through the personal funds of Eliza Green Perkins Doane, Bishop Doane’s wife.
 She dedicated the whole of a $9500 annual dowry, received from the estate of her late first husband, to the bishop’s vision, and saved the school.

 About Our Founder

 George Washington Doane was bishop of New Jersey from October 1832 to his passing at Burlington, New Jersey.

 The diocese of New Jersey was an unpromising field, but he took up his work there with characteristic vigor, especially in the foundation of the all-girls boarding school of St. Mary's Hall in 1837 (now coeducational day school, Doane Academy) and Burlington College (1846) as demonstrations of his theory of education under church control.

 The schools showed him an able and wise disciplinarian, and his patriotic orations and sermons proved him a speaker of great power.
 He belonged to the High Church party and was a brilliant conversationalist.
 He published 'Songs by the Way' (1824), a volume of poems; and his hymns beginning "Softly now the light of day" and "Thou art the Way" are well known.

 He commissioned John Notman to build a chapel for St. Mary's Hall and Richard Upjohn for St. Mary's Church, his episcopal seat, completed in 1856.
 Both buildings have been recognized as National Historic Landmarks.